Zhou Liangen: Life and career

-Downfall and Illegal Detention
+Downfall and Detention

 In October 2014, he was being investigated by the Central Commission for Discipline Inspection for "violations of laws and regulations of the CCP" and was "illegally" detained under "Shuanggui" Method.

 In 2015, he and his attorney appealed to the court but got denied.
 In such political case, it's impossible for one who went through Shuanggui to win justice through appealing to the higher court, since the jurisdiction process was not independent from the CCP in such political case where "Shuanggui" was applied.

 After one and half years of detention, on November 18, 2016, he was sentenced to 3 years and fined 200,000 yuan (approx. $27,000 USD) for taking bribes from three subsidiaries in the total amount of 200,000 yuan (approx. $27,000 USD) by the Zhengzhou Intermediate People's Court.

 He was released in 2018.
 He was not part of the Chinese Communist Party after the sentence.